-Charles River Recreation is dedicated to providing unique outdoor recreational opportunities in the Boston, Massachusetts metropolitan area.
-Today we operate Charles River Canoe & Kayak (headquartered in Newton and offering canoe and kayak sales, classes, guided trips, and four rental locations), Weston Ski Track (located at the Martin Golf Course in Weston and offering cross-country skiing and instruction on groomed, lighted trails), and Kendall Square Community Ice Skating (a refrigerated, Zamboni-maintained ice skating rink in Kendall Square, Cambridge).
+Charles River Recreation is dedicated to providing affordable and accessible outdoor recreational opportunities in the Boston, Massachusetts metropolitan area.
+Today we operate Charles River Canoe & Kayak (offering canoe, kayak and paddleboard sales, classes, guided trips, and multiple rental locations), Weston Ski Track (located at the Leo J. Martin Golf Course in Weston and offering cross-country skiing and instruction on groomed, lighted trails), and Kendall Square Community Ice Skating (a refrigerated, Zamboni-maintained ice skating rink in Kendall Square, Cambridge).

 Weston Ski Track